Jaswanth234/Guessing-Game_Guess-What/WINDOWS_SETUP.md

 1. **Verify PostgreSQL is running:** Make sure your PostgreSQL service is running.
 2. **Check credentials:** Ensure the username and password in your .env file are correct.
-3. **Create the database:** Make sure you've created a database named 'quizgame'.
+3. **Create the database:** Make sure you've created a database named 'quiz-game'.

 ### Module Not Found Errors